Topological posets and tropical phased matroids: Appendix on homotopy equivalence

 \section{Appendix on homotopy equivalence}

 5pt In Theorem \ref{main} we showed that for geometric $M$-posets $\mathcal X$ the Comparison Map $f \colon \Delta ({\mathcal X})\to {\mathcal X}$ is a weak homotopy equivalence.
 The Whitehead Theorem implies that $f$ is a homotopy equivalence if and only if $\mathcal X$ has the homotopy type of a $CW$ complex.
-In this appendix we show that topological posets $\mathcal X$ in an important class do not have the homotopy type of a $CW$ complex 5pt Let $\mathcal X$ be a topological poset, not necessarily geometric.
+In this appendix we show that every member of an important class of topological posets (with the Up topology) does not have the homotopy type of a $CW$ complex.
+5pt Let $\mathcal X$ be a topological poset, not necessarily geometric; it is considered with the Up topology.
 Define an equivalence relation on $\mathcal X$ by $p\sim q$ if and only if there is a finite sequence $(x_i)$ in $\mathcal X$ with $x_0=p$, $x_n=q$, and, for each $i\geq 0$, either $x_i \leq x_{i+1}$ or $x_i \geq x_{i+1}$.
-Clearly, each equivalence class lies in a path component.
+By a proof similar to that of Proposition \ref{cover} each equivalence class is seen to lie in a path component of ${\mathcal X}$.
 We say that $\mathcal X$ has {\it discrete type} if each equivalence class is an entire path component\footnote{The topological poset $\mathcal X$ has an underlying discrete poset which we denote by ${\mathcal X}_{\delta}$, equipped with the Up topology.
 Comparing ${\mathcal X}_{\delta}$ with its (classical) order complex, one easily sees that each equivalence class is a path component of ${\mathcal X}_{\delta}$.
-This explains the term ``discrete type".} 5pt \begin{example} For each $n$ the real Grassmann Poset ${\mathcal G}_n$ has discrete type. \end{example} \begin{lemma} Each equivalence class is a closed subset of $\mathcal X$. \end{lemma} \begin{proof} The relation $P$ in the definition of topological poset is closed in ${\mathcal X}\times \mathcal X$, so the condition of not being related is an open condition.
+This explains the term ``discrete type".} 5pt \begin{example} For each $n$ the real Grassmann Poset $\mathcal{G}_n(\mathbb{{\R}})$ has discrete type. \end{example} \begin{lemma} Each equivalence class is a closed subset of $\mathcal X$. \end{lemma} \begin{proof} The relation ${\mathcal P}$ in the definition of topological poset is closed in ${\mathcal X}\times \mathcal X$, so the condition of not being related is an open condition.
 It follows that every limit point of an equivalence class lies in that equivalence class. \end{proof} 5pt For any space $Y$ the space of path components, $\pi _{0}(Y)$, occurs as a quotient space in a natural way.
-When $Y$ is a $CW$ complex, this space is discrete.
+When $Y$ is a $CW$ complex this is a discrete space.
 5pt \begin{thm} Let $\mathcal X$ have discrete type.
 Then $\mathcal X$ has the homotopy type of a $CW$ complex if and only if each path component is contractible, and the space of path components $\pi _{0}({\mathcal X})$ is discrete. \end{thm} \begin{proof} Let $h: K\to {\mathcal X}$ be a homotopy equivalence, where $K$ is a $CW$ complex.
 Suppose there is a homotopy inverse $g$ for $h$.
 The fact that $g$ is continuous shows that if $x<y$ then $g(y)=g(x)$; hence $g$ is constant on equivalence classes (i.e. on path components).
 The map $g$ induces a continuous bijection $\pi _{0}({\mathcal X})\to \pi _{0}(K)$, so $\pi _{0}({\mathcal X})$ is discrete.
 And since $h\circ g$ is homotopic to the identity map, each path component of $\mathcal X$ must be contractible.
 Conversely, the hypotheses imply that $\mathcal X$ has the homtopy type of a discrete space. \end{proof} \begin{rem} It follows from Theorem \ref{ok} that equivalence classes are closed.
 We include Lemma \ref{all} because this is true whether or not $\mathcal X$ has discrete type.
-We wonder whether Theorem \ref{ok} holds for all topological posets. \end{rem} 5pt \begin{ack} We thank Laura Anderson for telling us about this problem and for educating us on its connection with tropical phased matroids. \end{ack}
+We wonder whether Theorem \ref{ok} holds for all topological posets. \end{rem} 5pt